The Leftovers (novel): Plot

 That spring, Jill has a chance encounter with one of her favorite teachers who is now a part of the GR.
 Under the guise of helping Jill with schoolwork, she is invited to attend a “sleepover” at the GR compound.
 Jill anticipates the stay and possibly seeing her mother again, packing her bags.
-Meanwhile, Aimee's relationship with Kevin has become blurred and risks turning sexual, so Aimee resolves to move out.
+Aimee's relationship with Kevin has become blurred and risks turning sexual, so Aimee resolves to move out.
 Jill leaves for the GR compound without her father's knowledge, but on the way runs into the twins again, who invite her to play ping pong.
 She agrees and is hopeful that one of the twins seems to like her, realizing that in that moment she is happy.

 Tom, the older of the two Garvey children, had been away at college during the event.
 He returns home after all the schools shut down in the aftermath, and drinks every night at a bar, sharing news that trickles back of who had been taken.
 School resumes, and Tom joins a fraternity which somewhat deifies one of their disappeared brothers.
 He becomes uninterested in school.
 One of his fraternity brothers reveals the fallacy of their fraternity's hero, and together they stumble across a New Age movement in which a man claims he can absorb the pain of others through hugs.
 Tom becomes wholly invested in the movement and climbs the ranks, travelling the country and cutting off almost all contact with his family.
 In San Francisco, the movement takes on cultish overtones that unnerve Tom.
 He remains faithful to Holy Wayne, the group's leader, but is marginalized after questioning some new aspects of the group.

 It is discovered that Holy Wayne has “spiritually married” various underage Asian girls, and is being brought up on criminal charges.
 These “brides” are sent into hiding, and Tom is tasked with transporting one of them, Christine, across the country to Boston.
 They must travel in secret because Christine is pregnant, which is concrete evidence of the charges against Wayne.
 In turn, Christine and the group believe she is carrying the son of God.

 Tom and Christine disguise themselves as members of a free love movement, the Barefoot People, and travel by foot and bus across country.
 They become close friends and easily fall into their cover story of a romantically linked couple.
 On a bus trip, they accidentally convert a soldier to the Barefoot movement despite not being members.
 Arriving in Boston is a disappointment to Tom, who now has to share Christine with a Holy Wayne couple that has been charged with overseeing the delivery of their Messiah.
 Tom enjoys spending time with the more contemplative Barefoot community and maintains his cover.
 Shortly before Christine gives birth to a girl, Holy Wayne admits guilt and repents for his crimes.
 The Holy Wayne movement is shattered, and Christine is despondent.